Eddie Hunter (footballer, born 1943)

-Edward Hunter (born 9 June 1943) is a Scottish retired amateur footballer who made nearly 200 appearances in the Scottish League for Queen's Park as a wing half.
+Edward Hunter (9 June 1943 – 13 September 2025) was a Scottish amateur footballer who made nearly 200 appearances in the Scottish League for Queen's Park as a wing half.
 He later managed the club for 15 years and in total served Queen's Park for over 30 years.
 Hunter represented Scotland at amateur level and made one friendly appearance for Great Britain.
+He died on 13 September 2025, at the age of 82.